Chapter 24: One for All

 "That was different," Draco frowned.
 "There were too many witnesses.
 And everyone was occupied with the game.
 The only reason Granger noticed something was because she's not very interested in Quidditch.
-And usually people like her don't come to the game at all."
+And usually people like her don't come to games at all."

-"Do you propose I should skip all the games?"
+"Do you suggest that I skip all the games?"
 Harry flared.

 "Yes!" his friends replied in unison.